Mohammad3id/100_days_of_swift/highlights.md

 ## Multiline String

-> There is a bug in swift multiline string literals syntax highlighting on github so don't wory if the string is highlighted with a red color, it's valid swift code.
+> There is a bug in Swift multiline string literals syntax highlighting on github so don't wory if the string is highlighted with a red color, it's valid Swift code.

 ```swift
 var str = """